suong4554/490-Servers/README.md

 The dev server has all the project specific updates required of our team, the QA and PROD servers currently are on the midterm version of our deliverables for this class.

+Readme's for each specific server can be found under the dev version of each server and the version control server.

 ## **Server IP Configuration**
 ##### **Dev Instances:**